People's Liberation Army Navy Submarine Force: Development

 Nuclear submarines have been envisaged in the PLAN since the 1950s.
 Despite ambition and a long history of development, the acquisition of nuclear submarines has been a difficult and time-consuming process.
 The Cultural Revolution greatly disrupted nuclear submarine development.
 The Sino-Soviet split prevented any Soviet assistance in nuclear propulsion, and these propulsion problems have been troublesome to this day.

 The first Chinese nuclear-powered submarine was laid down in 1967 but not completed until 1974, the Type 091 submarine (Han-class).
 The Han-class experienced more than 20 years of development, with the last of the class not being commissioned until 1990.
 Since their commission the class has gone through major upgrades and numerous refits with the remaining boats having been greatly refitted with new sonars and anechoic tiles (which reduce noise levels).
 The Han-class has mostly operated in local waters, but since the 1990s, they have been used more aggressively.
 A Han-class shadowed a US carrier battle group in the mid-1990s, and more recently, operated around Japanese waters, prompting a Japanese task force to chase the submarine out of its territory.
 The Han-class submarines are far from being as capable or effective as their American Los Angeles-class counterparts, but with recent improvements they can pose a great threat by operating deep in the Western Pacific and attacking targets that are less well-protected by ASW coverage.
+Two of this class have been retired - the Changzheng 01 (hull no.401) in 2000 and the Changzheng 02 (hull no.402) in 2005.

 A new class of submarine has been in development since the 1980s, when the PLAN first sought a replacement for the Han-class.
 Little information has emerged about the Type 093 submarine (Shang—class), but it is believed to have some Russian influence.
-The 093 design maybe comparable to the Russian Victor III-class, signifying a significant step forward for Chinese nuclear attack submarines.
+The 093 design may be comparable to the Russian Victor III-class, signifying a significant step forward for Chinese nuclear attack submarines.
 The 093 has been the focus of much attention from US and Asian military analysts.
 Its improved capabilities will undoubtedly increase PLAN power in the region and its ability to carry war to the West Pacific.
 Such submarines can escort future ballistic missile submarines as well as attacking US Navy carrier battle groups in the deep ocean.
-Two Type 093 submarines are in service with four more on the verge of being commissioned.
+Six Type 093 submarines are in service with two more under construction.

 China is constructing a major underground nuclear submarine base near Sanya, Hainan.

 The Daily Telegraph in 2008 reported that tunnels were being built into hillsides which could be capable of hiding up to 20 nuclear submarines from spy satellites.